In 2009, the local mill shut down two machines, spitting nearly 400 workers into the dirt.

 But it built this whole damn town,

-and raised our kiii - dzah !
+and help raise all our kids - zah !

 We stood there staring down that chain,

-Empty hands in a cold rain.
+Empty hands in a cold cold rain.

 The smoke don’t rise, but I still see—